HPT (Hydraulic Profiling Tool)

 - Interpretation of HPT logs is straight forward and intuitive

 The Hydraulic Profiling Tool is a logging tool that measures the pressure required to inject a flow of water into the soil as the probe is advanced into the subsurface.
 This injection pressure log is an excellent indicator of formation permeability (Figure 1).
 In addition to measurement of injection pressure, the HPT can also be used to measure hydrostatic pressure under the zero flow condition.
-This allows the development of a hydrostatic pressure graph for the log and prediction of the position of the water table.
+This allows the development of an absolute piezometric pressure profile for the log and prediction of the position of the water table.
+The piezometric profile can be used to calculate the corrected HPT pressure.
+This data along with the flow rate can then be used to calculate an estimate of hydraulic conductivity (K) in the saturated formation.

-Figure 1: A typical HPT Logging graph.
-The graph on the left is electrical conductivity (EC).
-The graph on the right is HPT injection pressure (top axis) with the hydrostatic pressure line (bottom axis).
-The bottom three triangles on the hydrostatic line represent hydrostatic pressure measurement points.
-The inflection point in the hydrostatic line is the predicted water table.
+Figure 1: A typical HPT Log displaying graphs (left to right) electrical conductivity (EC), HPT injection pressure (top axis/blue fill) with the absolute piezometric pressure profile plotted (bottom axis/black line) and HPT flow rate.
+The bottom three triangles on the absolute piezometric pressure line represent hydrostatic pressure measurement points.
+The inflection point (red dot) in the absolute piezometric pressure line is the predicted water table.

 Measurement of the injection pressure in the HPT system is made using a downhole pressure transducer (Figure 3).
 Use of a transducer in the downhole position allows measurement of the injection pressure at the HPT screen only and excludes frictional losses through the flow tube of the HPT trunkline.
 The downhole transducer position is also necessary for making hydrostatic pressure measurements at the probe.

-Figure 2: This probe is robust and percussion driveable (hammerable) with Geoprobe® direct push machines.
-Standard HPT probes are equipped with electrical pin arrays for measurement of soil electrical conductivity as a complementary log to the HPT log.
+Figure 2: This probe is robust and percussion drivable (hammerable) with Geoprobe® direct push machines.
+Standard HPT probes are equipped with an EC array for measurement of soil electrical conductivity as a complementary log to the HPT log.

 Uses of HPT:

 The primary log from the HPT system is the log of HPT injection pressure with depth.
 Again, refer to Figure 1 for an example of this log.
-Injection pressure correlates well with formation permeability and contributes to the chief use of the HPT: it gives the HPT user a view of permeability with depth.
-With this log an experienced site investigator can determine permeable zones, potential contaminant or seepage flow paths, zones that will yield groundwater to samplers, or zones to set monitoring or production wells.
+Injection pressure correlates well with formation permeability and contributes to the chief use of the HPT.
+The HPT log provides the user a view of permeability with depth.
+Together with the EC log and targeted core samples the user can interpret lithology and hydrostratigraphy.
+With this log an experienced site investigator can determine permeable zones, potential contaminant flow paths, zones that will yield groundwater to samplers, or zones to set monitoring or production wells.

-HPT logs are also used to develop lithologic cross sections of the subsurface (Figure 4).
-This is a powerful application of HPT, allowing the site investigator to trace aquifer materials or confining zones across a site.
-It also allows the comparison of lithology between locations based on apparent permeability.
+HPT logs are also used to develop cross sections of the subsurface (Figure 4).
+This is a powerful application of HPT, allowing the site investigator to trace contaminant migration pathways (aquifer materials) or confining zones across a site.
+It also allows the comparison of lithology between locations based on apparent permeability and electrical conductivity.

-Figure 4: Cross section developed using HPT (black traces on logs).
-The HPT logs are shown here with collocated MIP logs.
-The dashed line on the cross section represents the contact between a glacial till (low permeability) and the overlying sands and gravels.
+Figure 4: Cross section developed using HPT pressure (black traces on logs).
+The HPT logs are shown here with collocated MIP-XSD logs which indicate the presence of halogenated volatile contaminants at logs 05 and 07 near the middle of the section.
+The dashed green line across the logs represents the contact between a glacial till (high HPT pressure/low permeability) and the overlying sands and gravels.
+The contact here appears to outline a buried stream valley (migration pathway) where the volatile contaminants (blue filled red) detected with the MIP-XSD are migrating away from the source area.

-Formation hydraulic conductivity can be estimated from HPT logs using a empirical relationships developed for the tool.
-These estimations can be made automatically using the DI-Viewer software.
+Formation hydraulic conductivity can be estimated from HPT logs using an empirical relationship developed for the tool (Geoprobe® Tech Guide, 2010).
+These estimations can be made automatically using the DI Viewer software.
 A graph of hydraulic conductivity estimated from an HPT log is shown in Figure 5.
 Data from this estimate is readily transferable to groundwater flow models.

-Figure 5: An HPT log showing estimated hydraulic conductivity (graph on right).
-This estimation can be made automatically in the DI Viewer software that is used to review HPT logs.
-Estimated hydraulic conductivity is only calculated for the saturated zone (below the water table, represented by the uppermost triangle on the hydrostatic pressure graph).
+Figure 5: An HPT log showing (left to right) EC, HPT pressure (top axis/blue fill)) with absolute piezometric Pressure (bottom axis/black line) and estimated hydraulic conductivity (K).
+The K estimation can be made automatically in the DI Viewer software that is used to review HPT logs.
+Estimated hydraulic conductivity is only calculated for the saturated zone (below the water table).

 The HPT is also useful for the detection of brines or other high electrical conductivity fluids in soil.
 These brines may originate from oilfield production or storage activities.
 Other high ionic fluids amenable to this technique include road salts and remediation fluids.
-Detection of these fluids is detected as an anomaly between the EC and HPT log.
-This occurs when the EC increases, in some cases even above that observed in background logs, while the HPT indicates a zone of high permeability.
-An example of this is shown in Figure 6.
+These fluids are detected as an anomaly between the EC and HPT log.
+This occurs when the EC increases while the HPT indicates a zone of high permeability (low HPT pressure).
+An example of this is shown in Figure 6 along with a site cross section in Figure 7.

 Tooling and Equipment:

-The equipment to perform HPT logging is simple (Figure 7).
+The equipment to perform HPT logging is simple (Figure 8 and 9).
 In addition to the Field Instrument (FI6000) for data acquisition, HPT requires the use of the K6300 Controller.
 This instrument provides the pump and pressure and flow measurement required to perform HPT logging.

 HPT probes are available in both 1.75 in.
-(44.5mm) diameter for use with 1.5 inch (38mm) probe rods and 2.25 in.
+(44.5mm) diameter for use with 1.5 in.
+(38mm) and 1.75 in.
+(44.5mm) probe rods and 2.25 in.
 (57mm) diameter probes for use with 2.25 in. probe rods.
-Tools string diagrams for these probes may be found at: geoprobe.com/hpt-tool-string-diagrams.
-HPT probes are robust, driveable under all Geoprobe® 54 series and 60 series hammers, and can be factory rebuilt when they wear out (provided remaining thread life is deemed sufficient).
+Tools string diagrams for these probes may be found at geoprobe.com/hpt-tool-string-diagrams.
+HPT probes are robust, drivable under all Geoprobe® 54 series and 60 series hammers, and can be factory rebuilt when they wear out (provided remaining thread life is deemed sufficient).

 HPT Combined With Other Logging Techniques: